joelchrono12/joelchrono12.ml/_posts/2021-12-29-adding-mastodon-comments-to-jekyll-blog-2022.md

-After a while, Mastodon comments proved to be a lot more common and easy to set up, and I eventually stopped using GitHub, because it also required quite a lot of steps to setup, compared to just posting in Mastodon.
+After a while, Mastodon comments proved to be a lot more common and easy to set up, and I eventually stopped using GitHub, because it also required quite a lot of steps to set it up, compared to just posting in Mastodon.

-At some point, I decided to rewrite Mastodon's commenting code with a structure similat to GitHub's, and I landed on this.
+At some point, I decided to rewrite Mastodon's commenting code with a structure similar to GitHub's, and I landed on this.

 # Jekyll set up

-First of all I created a `comments.html` file inside of the `_includes` directory which is part of Jekyll's structure.
-This way, you could add it to your layouts folder, or any section of your blog, and just add `{% raw %}{% include comments.html %}{% endraw %}`, to tell Jekyll to insert that bit of code in there.
+To get started, I created a `comments.html` file inside the `_includes` directory which is part of Jekyll's structure.
+This way, you could add it to your `_layouts`folder, or any section of your blog, and just add `{% raw %}{% include comments.html %}{% endraw %}`, to tell Jekyll to insert that bit of code in there.

-In order for said code to work, we are also going to need some metadata located inside of the front matter of each blogpost, in this case, we add the this:
+In order for said code to work, we are also going to need some metadata located inside of the front matter of each markdown file, in this case, we add the this:

 ```yaml
 host: fosstodon.org